EDF Renewables submits planning application for a solar farm at Bloy’s Grove between Swainsthorpe and Mulbarton

 Further project updates can be found on the Bloy’s Grove website.

-* Department for Business, Enterprise and Industrial Strategy (DBEIS), 2020a, Sub-National Electricity Consumption Statistics.
+* Department for Energy Security and Net Zero (DESNZ), 2020a, Sub-National Electricity Consumption Statistics.

-** Department for Business, Enterprise and Industrial Strategy (DBEIS), 2020b, UK Government GHG Conversion Factors for Company Reporting.
+** Department for Energy Security and Net Zero (DESNZ), 2020b, UK Government GHG Conversion Factors for Company Reporting.

 For more information